ajktown/docs/dev/diagrams/on-get-shared-resource.md

-        fe <- api: Returns the response DTO deactivate api fe -> fe: The loading indicator disappears user <- fe: Shows the shared resource user <- fe: Shows the post word button, if the user is signed in deactivate fe
+        fe <- api: Returns the response DTO deactivate api fe -> fe: The loading indicator disappears fe -> fe: Runs a setTimeout that sets the sharedResource to null after expiry. user <- fe: Shows the shared resource user <- fe: Shows the post word button, if the user is signed in deactivate fe